segmentstream-com/segmentstream-com.github.io/_docs/datasources/index.md

 To set up the automatic cost data import you need to connect at least one data source.

-There following built-in data sources are available for the Google Analytics projects withing the SegmentStream platform:
+There following built-in data sources are available for the Google Analytics projects within the SegmentStream platform:

 * [Facebook](/datasources/facebook)
 * [Criteo](/datasources/criteo)